 - Space in the second row You have to get up into the rear row of seats so you need room to work.
 Also when the backrest is forward you need the physical space in the back for you, two or three child seats and the backrest if it is the type that folds forward.
 Also, despite the huge size of dual-cab utes many of them do not have much space for front passengers once you have a rear-facing child seat or infant capsule installed!

-- The type of top tethers Whether they are metal anchor points or woven fabric loops.
+- The type of top tether anchorages Whether they are metal anchorages or woven fabric loops.

 - ISOFix Whether this fastening system is available or you have to use seatbelts.